dlccyes/CollegeNotes/docs/OtherNotes/Skiing.md

 **A1**

 大斜面 is a very long slope.
-The first third is a very steep and icey slope.
+The first third is a very steep and icey (depends on many things obviosly but at the time I skiied at least 🥲) slope.
 If you slipped there, you may find it difficult to stop yourself.
-This trial is very hostile toward begginers.
+This trial is very hostile toward beginners.

 **F1 & G3**